davidlattimore/wild/README.md

 ### What isn't yet supported?

-Lots of stuff.
-Here are some of the larger things that aren't yet done, roughly sorted by current
+Here are some of the larger things that aren't yet done, roughly sorted by current priority:
-priority:

 * Incremental linking
-* Support for more architectures
-* Support for a wider range of linker flags
 * More complex linker scripts
-* Mac support
+* Mach-O support
 * Windows support
-* Linker plugin LTO (initial experimental support is behind `--features=plugins` but it doesn't yet work very well).
+* Linker plugin LTO (initial support is behind `--features=plugins`).

 ### How can I verify that Wild was used to link a binary?